Counsell A Brewer But There Is Room for Rockies in His Heart

 Over the years, he has spent a lot more time in the visiting clubhouse at Coors Field than the home clubhouse, but the ballpark will always have a special memory.
 His time in the big leagues with the Rockies was limited, but in September of 1995, the first year of Coors Field, he made his big-league debut.
 He appeared in three games that year, and then, in July of 1997, he was back with the Rockies for one day, serving as a pinch-runner on July 27.

-The next day he was dealt to the Marlins and embarked on a career that saw him play a key role in two World Series championships before eventually retiring at the age of 40 at the end of the 2011 season to initially become a special assistant.
+The next day he was dealt to the Marlins and embarked on a career that saw him play a key role in two World Series championships before eventually retiring at the age of 40 at the end of the 2011 season to initially become a special assistant with the Brewers.
 And on May 4, 2015, he became the manager of the franchise, earning NL Manager of the Year honors last year.

-It all started with the Rockies, who made him one of the franchise originals, an 11th-round draft pick out of Notre Dame in that first draft in which the Rockies participated in 1992.
+It all started with the Rockies who selected him out of Notre Dame in the 11th round in June of 1992.
 He was the starting shortstop for the 1992 Bend Rockies, hitting second, in the first game played by an affiliate of the Rockies organization.

 And in the eighth inning of that game, with Bend trailing 4-1 and one out, it was Counsell who reached base, three batters ahead of Will Scalzitti hitting a grand slam that landed on the root of the Albertson's behind the left field fence.
 The Rockies added another run for a 6-4 win which was televised back to Denver, and had a media overflow seated in the stands of the 3,000-seat Bend ballpark.